3rwebgwthrenytju/foobar2000-installer-for-linux/README.md

 these 2 programs are downloaded when the script is executed

-Instructions: download script and execute it i only made this for KDE plasma idk what would happen if you installed it on something else
+Instructions: download script and execute it i only made this for KDE plasma idk what would happen if you installed it on something else you only need to get the install script to install it the uninstall wipes every file it installed